edevries1/shtasks/README.md

 # Conclusion

 Honestly, I am not happy with how much trouble I had implementing part 3 of the assignment.
 The time spent on part 3 was really too long (about 5 hours).
+I am also not really happy with how that pipeline works, it feels a bit fragile because it depends on how fast your PC can execute these spark tasks.

 However, I did learn a great deal of information about the Spark Structured Streaming API.